File: crypto/classical.tex, r1964

 decryption is performed as:

-where pi is the ith bit of plaintext, and so on.
+where is the th bit of plaintext, and so on.
 The key is repeated where necessary.

 The Vernam cipher is essentially a binary form of the Vigenère cipher.
 The mathematical form of Vigenère encryption adds the plaintext and key and mods by 26 (where there are 26 possible charactersd).
 In binary, there are 2 possible characters, so the equivalnet is to add the plaintext and key and mod by 2.
 This identical to the XOR operation.